-This course provides students with a survey of world literature which will delve into a selection of works from many eras and diverse cultures.
+The goal of this course is to provide students with fundamentals skills needed to be successful in high school with a survey of world literature which will delve into a selection of works from many eras and diverse cultures.
 Students will read a selection of novels, stories, poetry and drama in detail, will discuss in small and large groups, and will write extensively about their reading.
 Students will be assessed on a frequent basis.
-Assessments will include quizzes, tests, projects and essays Students will also be given opportunities to produce creative projects in response to the literature.
-Vocabulary study, oral presentations, and responses to relevant film and audio resources will all be components of the course.
-Honors World Literature Recommendation: 80% 2.5 or higher in previous English course 1 credit/full year Grade 9
+Assessments will include formatives and summatives based on those foundational skills.
+Vocabulary study, oral presentations, and responses to relevant digital resources will all be components of the course.
+Honors World Literature Recommendation:: 2.7/B or higher in previous English course 1 credit/full year Grade 9

-This course provides students with a survey of world literature which will delve into a selection of works from many eras and diverse cultures.
+The goal of this course is to provide students with fundamentals skills needed to be successful in high school with a survey of world literature which will delve into a selection of works from many eras and diverse cultures.
 Students will read a selection of novels, stories, poetry and drama in detail, will discuss in small and large groups, and will write extensively about their reading.
 Students will be assessed on a frequent basis.
-Assessments will include quizzes, tests, projects and essays Students will also be given opportunities to produce creative projects in response to the literature.
-Vocabulary study, oral presentations, and responses to relevant film and audio resources will all be components of the course.
-Students will be required to complete additional summer reading assignments and to show a mastery of their reading upon their return to school. ^{}Courses offered during school years beginning with an odd number.
+Assessments will include formatives and summatives based on those foundational skills.
+Vocabulary study, oral presentations, and responses to relevant digital resources will all be components of the course.
+The Honors designation consists of a deeper analysis and rigorous pacing.
+Students will be required to complete additional summer reading assignments and to show a mastery of their reading upon their return to school. \\Courses offered during school years beginning with an odd number.
 American Literature Required for Sophomores 1 credit/full year Grade 10-11

 This course covers several thematic units in which students will answer the essential question, "What does it mean to be American?"
 In each project-based unit, students will read a variety of fiction and nonfiction, participate in class discussions, and write extensively in response to the readings.
 Work will also include other nonfiction essays and creative writing, as well as oral presentations and projects.
-Honors American Literature Recommendation: 80% 2.5 or higher in previous English course 1 credit/full year Grade 10-11
+Honors American Literature Recommendation: 2.7/B or higher in previous English course 1 credit/full year Grade 10-11

 This course covers several thematic units in which students will answer the essential question, "What does it mean to be American?"
 In each project-based unit, students will read a variety of fiction and nonfiction, participate in class discussions, and write extensively in response to the readings.
 Work will also include other nonfiction essays and creative writing, as well as oral presentations and projects.
 Students will be required to complete additional summer reading assignments and to show mastery of the material upon their return to school.
-Advanced Placement English Language & Literature Recommendation: 80% 2.5 or higher in previous Honors English course 1 credit/full year Grades 11-12
+Advanced Placement English Literature & Composition\\ Requirement: 2.7/B or higher in Honors American Lit./Teacher Recommendation 1 credit/full year Grades 11-12